> Donate Today <

-Shannon also teaches the capstone course for undergrad strategic communication majors in DU’s Department of Media, Film and Journalism Studies.
-Personally, Shannon is passionate about championing the causes she believes in, including education, animal advocacy and providing opportunities for low-income families to achieve financial independence through employment.
+Personally, Shannon is passionate about championing the causes she believes in, including animal welfare, education for all, and providing opportunities for low-income families to achieve financial independence through employment.

 Shannon has an MS in Strategic Communication from the University of Denver and a BA in History and Journalism from Wake Forest University.
-In her spare time, she enjoys yoga, reading, cooking, traveling and hiking with her husband Ryan and their rescue black lab, Avery.
+In her spare time, she enjoys yoga, reading, cooking, traveling and hiking with her husband Ryan and their rescue black lab mix, Avery.

 Owner and Principal Consultant